Visa professional experience

 2.2 Two years of professional experience

-In addition, at least two years of relevant professional experience must be available within the last five years.
+In addition, at least two years of relevant professional experience must be acquired within the last five years.
 This professional experience must be at the level of a qualified specialist.
 It can be acquired in Germany or abroad.
-Qualified part-time employment will be recognized if the main activity corresponds to this.
-The work in Germany must also correspond to the specialist level, although not all of the content of a vocational training course is required.
+Qualified part-time employment will be recognized if the main activity is the same.
+The work in Germany must also correspond to the level of a qualified specialist, although not all aspects of vocational training are required.

 2.3 Salary § 6 BeschV